How to Light a Large Painting

 Advice on spacing and coverage for large painting lighting in Texas

-A professional approach looks like this:
+A professional approach to lighting techniques for large paintings looks like this:

 1. Measure the painting and wall